MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/work-predictive-lead-scoring.md

 ---
-title: "Work with Predictive lead scoring (Sales Insights) | MicrosoftDocs"
+title: "Work with Predictive lead scoring"
-description: "Use the predictive lead scoring feature to prioritize your leads based on scores and achieve higher lead qualification rates." ms.date: 11/16/2020 ms.custom: ms.topic: article
+description: "Use the predictive lead scoring feature to prioritize your leads based on scores and achieve higher lead qualification rates." ms.date: 10/26/2021 ms.custom: ms.topic: article
 author: udaykirang